iamgreaser/iceball/README.txt

 STUFF TO DO:
 - You can't snip yet :(
-- Model assets!
-We need your models, guys!
+- Sound assets!
+We need your sounds, guys!
   - I have made some of these already.
-- Sound assets!
-We need those, too!
-  - Ditto.
 - Actually implement sound support.
 - Get weapons working.
   - Once again, please send your assets!